Sesh Pow Day climbing chalk on the rock

 Liquid Mag carbonate in alcohol you rub on and dry Near-zero dust, long-lasting base layer Dries skin, costs more, needs reapplying Gym bans, shared walls, a base coat

-A lot of climbers run two formats: a liquid base layer for a clean foundation, then loose or chunky on top during the session.
-That combo lasts longer than either alone.
+Plenty of climbers stack two formats: a liquid base layer to lay down a clean foundation, then loose or chunky on top once the session's going.
+That combo outlasts either one on its own.

 Purity and additives: what is actually in the bag